ckjellson/textalloc/README.md

 margin: (float), default 0.0
     Parameter for margins between objects.
     Increase for larger margins to points and lines.
-    Given in proportion of ax dimensions (0-1)
+    Given in proportion of x-ax dimensions (0-1)
 min_distance: (float), default 0.015
     Parameter for min distance from textbox to its plotted position.
-    Given in proportion of ax dimensions (0-1)
+    Given in proportion of x-ax dimensions (0-1)
 max_distance: (float), default 0.2
     Parameter for max distance from textbox to its plotted position.
-    Given in proportion of ax dimensions (0-1)
+    Given in proportion of x-ax dimensions (0-1)
 verbose: (bool), default False
     prints progress using tqdm.
 draw_lines: (bool), default True